unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 You can look at a Feed as a read-only representation of the requested data.

 > [!TIP]
-> In contrast to Feeds, [States](xref:Overview.Mvux.States) are stateful and are read-write.
+> In contrast to Feeds, [States](xref:Overview.Mvux.States) are stateful and keep track of the up-to-date state as applied by changes from the View by the user.

 ## How to use Feeds?

-### Common ways to load asynchronous data
+### Creation of Feeds

 For the examples below let's use a counter service that returns the current count number, starting from 1.
 It will be run 3 consecutive times delayed by a second each.
 For the data type we'll create a record type called `CounterValue`: